 Losing a Loved One

 If you make a promise, be prepared to keep it.
 Everyone says, “If you need anything, just call.”
 Be prepared to receive that call and make good on your promise.
-Chances are you will not get that call, but if you do it is up to you to fulfill the pledge.
+Chances are you will not get that call, but it is up to you to fulfill the pledge if you do.

 Try not to focus on their pain.
 You don’t share it.
 You can’t share it.
 Let them know you are there for them and tell them exactly how your life has been enriched through the friendship of the deceased.